RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Methodology

 where $\sigma(\cdot)$ is the sigmoid function.
-This formulation converts any preference loss into a well-defined probability distribution.
+This construction induces a well-defined binary probability model for each loss.
 For instance, with the standard DPO loss, this equation recovers the Bradley-Terry model \citep{bradley1952rank} (see \Cref{sec:appendix_boltzmann,sec:appendix_dpo_consistency} for derivations).
+For non-likelihood losses, this induced probability may differ from the exact original training objective.